Sundays at 3 p.m. ET & AT, 3:30 p.m. NT, 5 p.m. PT, MT & CT and Tuesdays at 3 p.m.*

 In 2002, Eleanor Wachtel was named winner of the Jack Award for the promotion of Canadian books and authors.

-Eleanor Wachtel has received eight honorary degrees, including a Doctor of Laws from Concordia University in Montreal (2010), a Doctor of Letters (2009), from McGill University in Montreal; a Doctor of Laws (2007), from Dalhousie University in Halifax; D. Litt.
+Eleanor Wachtel has received nine honorary degrees, including a Doctor of Literature from Carleton University (2017), a Doctor of Laws from Concordia University in Montreal (2010), a Doctor of Letters (2009), from McGill University in Montreal; a Doctor of Laws (2007), from Dalhousie University in Halifax; D. Litt.
 (2007) from Simon Fraser University in Burnaby, B.C.; D. Litt (2002) from Mount Saint Vincent University in Halifax; D.Litt.
 (2001) from the Emily Carr Institute of Art and Design in Vancouver; D.Litt.
 (2000) from Athabasca University in Alberta; and D.Litt.(1999) from St. Thomas University in Fredericton.

 In 2004, Eleanor Wachtel was named to the Order of Canada, and in 2014 she was promoted from Member to Officer.